ehabit/mochadick/content/post/spec/items.md

 Allows a player to turn a villager into a slave.
 Slaves can't trade, but they can be traded and put into pits to do work.

-##### Davey Jones' Ring
+##### Davy Jones' Ring

 Summons a Kraken.
 Players must be in the white whale dimension and must be near the ocean floor in an advanced baot with a submarine upgrade.
-Davey Jones' Ring must be traded for with Pirate villagers in the White Whale dimension.
+Davy Jones' Ring must be traded for with Pirate villagers in the White Whale dimension.
 It costs a large amount of slave chattel to attain this item.

 * * *